dyhes/zulip/templates/zerver/help/export-your-organization.md

 {!owner-only.md!}

-This export is limited to paid Zulip Cloud Standard customers, though in rare cases may be available to other organizations in case of due legal process.
+This export is limited to paid Aloha Cloud Standard customers, though in rare cases may be available to other organizations in case of due legal process.

 To start this export, email support@zulip.com with your zulip.com